Rock Climbing Instructor Assessment

 Whilst this is an assessment, we take every opportunity to develop your skills so that you come away ready to wow your first group with your skills, knowledge and enthusiasm.

-Detailed guidance notes on the syllabus and a skills check list are available here.
+Detailed guidance notes on the syllabus are available here.

 In addition to your normal climbing clothing (including waterproofs), you will need to bring all the equipment you would need to run a climbing and abseiling session for a group.
 You will also require some money to pay for access to a climbing wall.